Electricity and gas: invoice 9 September 2022 • 8 minutes

 |Supplier||Deal||Standard rate price per kWh (c€/kWh)||Discount on the price of electricity (c€/kWh)||Promotional rate price per kWh (c€/kWh)|

-*Deals available in Brussels (1000, Brussels) for a standard meter that you can benefit from if annual electricity consumption is 1,200 kWh.
+*Deals available in Brussels (1000, Brussels) for a standard meter that you can benefit from if your annual electricity consumption is around 3,500 kWh.
 Discounts are applicable for one year from the date the contract comes into force.

-For your information, “Easy fixed” offer a flat rate for electricity.
-This means that it will remain the same throughout the contract and that the consumer will be protected from any increases in prices in the stock market.
+For your information, the deals shown above have a variable rate.
+This means that it will be indexed on a monthly or quarterly basis and that the consumer will benefit from any decrease in prices on the stock market.

 |Supplier||Deal||Standard rate price per kWh (c€/kWh)||Discount on the price of gas (c€/kWh)||Promotional rate price per kWh (c€/kWh)|

-**Deals available in Brussels (1000, Brussels) that you can benefit from if annual gas consumption is 23,260 kWh.
+**Deals available in Brussels (1000, Brussels) that you can benefit from if your annual gas consumption is around 17,000 kWh.
 Discounts are applicable for one year from the date the contract comes into force.

-Of these three gas deals, Engie Electrabel’s “Easy indexed” is a special case with a variable price.
-In practice, the price of the kWh of gas is indexed every three months according to the principle of supply and demand and depending on speculation.
+In practice, the price of the kWh of gas is indexed according to the principle of supply and demand and depending on speculation.

 Note: deals without a reduction on the energy price may be cheaper than those with.
 It all depends on the gas and/or electricity supplier’s sales policy and its willingness to offer low rates up front.